 1. Wye Valley

-Wye Valley is an Area of Outstanding Natural Beauty (AONB).
+Wye Valley is a National Landscape (formerly AONB).
 It was visited by painters and poets, such as Wordsworth and Turner and historians have stated that it was the birthplace of British tourism.

 Chepstow Castle is the oldest surviving post-Roman stone fortification in Britain.